mismail1512/Assigment2-P1/README.md

-Here’s a detailed example of a README file for your assignment.
-This assumes that your project is based on controlling a robot using ROS 2, Gazebo, and custom Python scripts for movement.
-Feel free to adapt it further if necessary.

----

 # Robot Control using ROS 2 and Gazebo

 ## Overview

 This project demonstrates how to simulate and control a robot in ROS 2 (Humble) using Gazebo for simulation and Python for controlling the robot's movement.
 The robot's velocity is controlled using a publisher, and its position is tracked via Odometry data.
 The robot is a simple differential drive robot with a wheel drive controller plugin in Gazebo.

-## Requirements

 ## Project Structure